litfung/SwiftyScanKit/Example/README.md

 # Example
-Here should be project example that shows capabilities of SwiftyScan framework and unit/UI tests.
+Here should be project example that shows capabilities of SwiftyScanKit framework and unit/UI tests.